laravel/docs/broadcasting.md

 <a name="reverb"></a>
 ### Reverb

-You may install Reverb using the Composer package manager.
-Since Reverb is currently in beta, you will need to explicitly install the beta release:
+You may install Reverb using the Composer package manager:

 ```sh
 composer require laravel/reverb